Khaikhai01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints the 10 newest files in a directory
+a script that takes a list of words as input and prints only words that appear exactly once.